I'm a nonfiction writer with 30 years' experience writing data-driven documentation.

 IS JESUS "GOD"? demonstrates the New Testament really has a single cosmology when these 55 doctrines are grouped according to whether they refer to the Pre-Mortal Jesus, Human Jesus, Resurrected Jesus, or Glorified Jesus.

 The New Testament should not exist.
-It is impossible for multiple authors to produce deliverables that are perfectly harmonious with one another, without using a common editor or write within a common frame.
+It is impossible for multiple authors to produce deliverables that blend, without using a common harmonizing editor or write within a common frame.

 And yet, there it is ...